mozilla/addon-sdk/doc/dev-guide-source/guides/content-scripts/communicating-with-other-scripts.md

 Sending messages from the page script to the content script is just the same, but in reverse.

-In this add-on "main.js" creates a [`page-mod`](packages/addon-kit/page-mod.html) to match the URL of the web page:
+Here "main.js" creates a [`page-mod`](packages/addon-kit/page-mod.html)
+that attaches "listen.js" to the web page:

     var data = require("self").data;